 As Christians, we believe in modest dress.
 It is possible to dress modestly even when going for a swim or in our case snorkeling.
 I can guarantee that my wife and daughter weren’t wearing bikinis nor were my son and I in Speedos!

 Upon arrival at the snorkeling location, we saw a group of young Honduran men waiting at the end of the pier.
 These young men would serve as guides for our snorkeling adventure.
 One of the guides, however, hurriedly made a beeline for us.
+His name was Omar, and unlike his counterparts, he was modestly dressed.
+Omar introduced himself and explained that upon seeing us, he knew we must be Apostolic Christians.
+After telling me about himself and his Church, he partially quoted from 2 Timothy chapter 3 and asked if I thought we were living in “perilous times.”

 I live in south Louisiana.
 Hurricanes are a way of life for us.
 Hurricane Katrina put about 5 feet of water in my home.
 It would take over a year to rebuild.
 I am 65 years old.
 There have been many famous hurricanes blow thru my neck of the woods.
 In my lifetime there have been 26 named hurricanes affecting south Louisiana.
 So a hurricane affects Louisiana on average of once every two years.